gshipley/openshift3mlbparks/README.md

 ## Application Configuration
-In order to change the dataset displayed on the map, modify _src/main/resources/config.properties_ to point to the JSON file containing the data and update the fields and popup format to match your data.
+In order to change the dataset displayed on the map, modify _src/main/resources/config.properties_ to point to the JSON file containing the data and update the popup template to match the JSON fields.